Description

 - Turn the rolls once or twice during the cooking period

-- Transfer the rolls to a heated platter, and cover with foil to keep them warm while you make the sauce
+- Transfer the rolls to a heated platter, and cover them with foil to keep them warm while you make the sauce

 - Strain the cooking liquid left in the skillet through a fine sieve, pressing down hard on the vegetables before discarding them